MattThommes/amplify-react-app/readme/api/README.md

             "key3": "value3"
         }
         ```
-        * Let’s change this to a more realistic event from an API request (an About page):
+        * Let’s change this to a more realistic event from an API request (an About page request):
             ```
             {
-                "resource": "/about",
+                "resource": "/backend/{proxy+}",
-                "path": "/about",
+                "path": "/backend/about",
-                "httpMethod": "GET"
+                "httpMethod": "GET",
+                "queryStringParameters": null,
+                "multiValueQueryStringParameters": null,
+                "pathParameters": {
+                    "proxy": "about"
+                },
+                "body": null,
+                "isBase64Encoded": false
             }
             ```
     * You can also edit [the actual Lambda code](../../amplify/backend/function/amplifyreactappaug20lambda/src/index.js) and save that, which will then be pushed up to the cloud AWS Lambda.